ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 with Shaded Relief and Water, which should be sufficient for most regional applications.

-The appropriate environment must be loaded to run the scripts, which require Python 3 with the pygrib and cartopy packages.
+The appropriate environment must be loaded to run the scripts, which require Python 3 with the scipy, matplotlib, pygrib, and cartopy packages.
 This Python environment has already been set up on Level 1 platforms and can be activated as follows:

 On Cheyenne: